leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

   #   dashboard:
       link: "/proxy/{port}/status"

-We need to install the JupyterLab extension to manage Dask clusters, as well as embed Dask's dashboard plots directly into JupyterLab panes with,
+We also need to install the JupyterLab extension to manage Dask clusters, as well as embed Dask's dashboard plots directly into JupyterLab panes with,

 ::